-Testosterone pellets need to be implanted every 3 to 4 months, less frequently in some, but it does require an outpatient visit and time away from work.
+Testosterone pellets need to be implanted every 3 to 6 months, and it does require an outpatient procedure and time away from work.
 And certainly the procedure is more invasive and more likely to be associated with discomfort than injections.
 Plus, there’s the added cost of having the procedure and the pellet therapy is more expensive than other forms of testosterone replacement.
 Also, if the dose is inadequate from pellet therapy then either more pellets must be implanted or supplementation with testosterone creams or injections is needed until its time for the next implantation of pellets when the dosage can then be adjusted.

 There is more risk of infection with testosterone pellets than with testosterone injections even though injections are done more frequently.
 Also, testosterone pellet implantation involves cutting back on your physical activity for a few days, which may or may not be an issue for some.